 Among the many inefficiencies that plague teams from different departments, the one that is perhaps easiest to fix is manual data entry.
 According to the National Association of Sales Professionals (NASP), three of the top ways that sales teams waste their time are: multiple lengthy client meetings; data entry; and waiting for approval.

-Here again, manual data entry is one of the three.
 The good news is, compared with the other time-wasters, data entry is relatively easy to eliminate—or at the very least, minimize.

 What you need is the right tool.
 Namely, a CRM.

 How to minimize data entry: typing faster is not the cure.

 For most sales (and non-sales teams), the amount of time spent on data entry every week can add up.
 According to an email survey sent out to Copper customers, teams saved on average 13 hours per week per user (compared to when they weren’t using a CRM at all before).

 What is interesting to note is that teams that were previously using another CRM saved even more time with Copper: 14 hours per week per user.

 By eliminating data entry, teams can be freed to perform high-value tasks that they can’t do when they’re busy typing.
 With a good CRM, executive assistants can spend more time on planning events because they no longer have to enter business card information into a contact database.

 The other perk of having a good CRM tool: spending hours on typing, copying, and pasting no longer has to be a part of your team’s workday.
 (Try it out for free and see how your team likes it.)